pavithrc/nisp2aris/README.md

 The stylesheets are described in more detail in comments embedded in each stylesheet.

-If all standards and profiles, except retired and rejected standards and profiles, should be imported the first transformation step can be skipped by running the command:
+If all standards and profiles, except retired and rejected standards and profiles should be imported, the first transformation step can be skipped by running the command: